Why Do Most Jews Not Believe in Jesus?

 Historical: For Centuries Christians Have Tried to Convert or Kill the Jews

-It is said, the history between the church and the synagogue has been written in blood and punctuated in violence.
-It seems from the foundation of the early church Christians have accused the Jews of rejecting their Messiah and killing the Son of God.
+It is said that the history between the church and the synagogue has been written in blood and punctuated in violence.
+It seems from the foundation of the early church, Christians have accused the Jews of rejecting their Messiah and killing the Son of God.
 Consequently, early Christian leaders held that God has rejected them.
-Augustin wrote, “Jews have been scattered throughout all nations as witnesses to their own sin and to our truth…Scatter them abroad, take away their strength.
+Augustine wrote, “Jews have been scattered throughout all nations as witnesses to their own sin and to our truth…Scatter them abroad, take away their strength.
 And bring them down O lord.”
 Such inflammatory language was echoed through the centuries as Christian leaders maintained that the Jewish people were scattered and preserved in order to be punished for rejecting Christ.
-Down through the ages, atrocities, murders, and massacres were justified on this basis.
+Down through the ages, atrocities, murders and massacres were justified on this basis.

-Throughout history, people have carried out violence and injustice in the name of liberty, democracy, and social justice.
+Throughout history, people have carried out violence and injustice in the name of liberty, democracy and social justice.
 From Khrushchev to Khomeini, from Mao to Machiavelli, religious and political leaders have justified their means under the banners of noble principles and religious causes.
 None of their crimes reflect the merit of these principles.
-Rather they reflect their evil agenda.
+Rather, they reflect their evil agenda.
 We must ask the question: What did Jesus truly teach?
-Why did so first century Jews follow Him and establish a community of Jewish following?
-In spite of what people have done in the name of Jesus, is He the Messiah?
+Why did so many first-century Jews follow him and establish a community of Jewish following?
+In spite of what people have done in the name of Jesus, is he the Messiah?

 Religious: Jesus Did Not Fulfill the Requirements for the Messiah